To get Maria Makes updates delivered to your inbox, subscribe via email here.

 Optional: 3 handfuls chopped kale

-- Heat 1 Tbsp olive oil in a large stock pot.
+Heat 1 Tbsp olive oil in the biggest stock pot you have.
 Add chopped onions and ground beef, breaking up the beef as it browns.